 Schiava Gentile (10% min) which brings freshness.
 A riserva has to age for two years in oak and the mininum alcohol is 12%.

 I tried three of their wines and really liked all three.
 They are very elegant and big wines.
 I served it in the tasting right before the Nebbiolo from Valtellina.
 Their Pià del la Tesa is made from 30% Barbera, 30% Sangiovese, 30% Marzemino and 10% Schiava Gentile.
 The grapes come from one of their vineyards, the one right beneath the marble quarries.
-The soil is Marne and marl.
+The soil is marne and marl.
 The wine spends 36 months aging in oak.
 The grapes are harvested late in the season.
 They provide great structure and intense aromatics.

-This full bodied wine works with roasted meats and aged cheeses will be great in the colder weather.
+This full bodied wine works with roasted meats and aged cheeses and is great in colder weather.
 It has 14.5% alcohol.
 During my seminar, I compared all of the wines to wines you might find in another part of the country.
 This wine from Botticino to me was reminiscent of a wine you might find in Piedmont from a quality producer.
 I loved meeting Alessandra and discovering this new part of Lombardy.
 You can actually see the marble quarries above Alessandra’s family vineyards from the train and highways going from Milan to Venice.
 I had no idea what a discovery I was about to make when I went to visit Noventa – wonderful wines, fantastic views and a truly impressive woman in wine who openly welcomed me and my son for which I will not forget.
 Not all producers want you to bring your family along for the trip but Alessandra was lovely.

 Following on my post from yesterday about Brescia and Franciacorta, Botticino is another DOC from the Brescia province.